Classification of chiral fermionic CFTs of central charge $\le 16$: Strategy

 Here, $Q$ is a spin invertible theory with $\bZ_2$ symmetry whose partition function on a surface with spin structure $q$ and the $\bZ_2$ symmetry background $a$ is $(-1)^{q(a)}:=(-1)^{\Arf(q+a)-\Arf(q)}$.
 Here $q(a)$ is the quadratic refinement of the intersection pairing associated to the spin structure $q$, and $\Arf$ is the Arf invariant.
 We then perform the orbifolding with respect to the diagonal combination of the $\bZ_2$ action $g$ on $T_B$ and the $\bZ_2$ action on the theory $Q$.

-The discussion so far means that any fermionic CFT $T$ can be put in the following form: for some bosonic theory $T_B$ with a non-anomalous $\bZ_2$ symmetry $g$, where $k$ is the smallest non-negative integer such that $k/2+c_L(T)-c_R(T)$ is a multiple of $8$.
+The discussion so far means that any fermionic CFT $T$ can be put in the following form: for some bosonic theory $T_B$ with a non-anomalous $\bZ_2$ symmetry $g$, where $k$ is the smallest \comment{(or indeed any)} non-negative integer such that $k/2+c_L(T)-c_R(T)$ is a multiple of $8$.

 Note that we have not imposed the condition that our original theory $T$ is chiral.
 When $T$ is chiral, we easily see that $T_B$ is also chiral.
 Therefore, to classify chiral fermionic CFTs with $c_L\le 8n$, we only have to classify chiral bosonic CFTs with $c_L\le 8n$ and non-anomalous $\bZ_2$ actions on them.